frictionlessdata/tableschema-go/README.md

 }
 ```

-If you have a lot of data and don't want to load everything in memory, you can easily iterate trough it:
+If you have a lot of data and can no load everything in memory, you can easily iterate trough it:

 ```go
 ...